Change Handlers with OData

 1. Using annotations

-2. Using OData objects to select the configuration
+2. Using OData objects for configuration selection

 For example, you can set the target EntitySet like this: